Reaping the dividends of entrepreneurship

 Nationally, the number of firms owned by people of color is on the rise.
 According to the latest small business survey conducted by the U.S. Census Bureau, minority-company ownership is up from 5.8 million in 2007 to 8 million in 2012.
 This includes a 46 percent increase in Hispanic ownership; a 34 percent rise in the number of African American- owned businesses; an almost 24 percent increase for Asians; and a 27 percent increase in firms owned by women.
 And as the growth in minority-company ownership booms, so do its job numbers.
 It is estimated that minority-owned companies provide 7 million jobs and companies owned by women employ up to 8 million workers.

 To save our struggling cities, we cannot solely rely on getting jobs.
-To strengthen our streets we must be on the forefront of creating jobs and economic opportunities.
+To strengthen our streets we must be at the forefront of creating jobs and economic opportunities.
 The National Urban League has created the Entrepreneurship Center, a signature program to foster the growth of minority-owned businesses and offer business owners the resources they need to grow their bottom line.
-Through counseling, mentoring and training services, the National Urban League’s Entrepreneurship centers work with owners to develop management skills that will help their businesses obtain financing that supports job creation and preservation.
+Through counselling, mentoring and training services, the National Urban League’s Entrepreneurship centers work with owners to develop management skills that will help their businesses obtain financing that supports job creation and preservation.

-As women and people of color continue to create and own record numbers of businesses, the buying power of communities of color continues to grow exponentially.
+Not to forget that these can keep businesses relevant and in demand, primarily because as women and people of color continue to create and own record numbers of businesses, the buying power of communities of color continues to grow exponentially.
 According to the latest Multicultural Economy Report from the Selig center, Hispanic buying power leads all groups at $1.3 trillion and Black buying power has seen an 86 percent increase with their buying power rising to $1.1 trillion.
 Yet, how many of those trillions of dollars stay within our economically disadvantaged communities?

 It has been reported – and questioned as unverifiable – that a dollar circulates in Asian communities for 30 days, as opposed to six hours in Black communities.
 Only two cents of every dollar African Americans spend supposedly goes to Black-owned businesses.
 One researcher estimated that if Black consumers spent at least one dollar out of every 10 with Black businesses, it could generate 1 million jobs for African Americans.
 Minority buying power can do far more than purchase; it can become an investment in stronger, local communities.